feynon/carlosbecker.com/content/post/2016-02-10-flag-oriented-programming.md

 ).make
 ```

-Yes, it is a little more verbose, but in the other hand it is more readable, maintainable, extendable, testable, etc… and, of course, more object oriented.
+Yes, it is a little more verbose, but in the other hand it is more readable, maintainable, extendable, testable, etc... and, of course, more object oriented.

 I know it feels like a lot of work (and of classes), but that is how Objects are intended to be: small, doing one thing very well, composable, and that's it.

-## Just blame the next guy…
+## Just blame the next guy...

 Looking back at the beginning of the post, one can argue that the second programmer shouldn't have added more flags.

-Yeah, maybe… but… **humans**… right?
+Yeah, maybe... but... **humans**... right?

-We often do what we know is not the right thing because… *reasons*.
+We often do what we know is not the right thing because... *reasons*.
 I have no intend to approach the psychology aspect of this, but I do recommend [this book](http://amzn.to/1SH7rJV), if you want to learn something about it.

 The big question is: will you trust that, given a method with one flag already, the next programmer right away fix the mess and do the right thing?